joshuaeckroth/cse230-website/homework/homework-3.markdown

 generate and display the next generation when you press Return/Enter.
 You are at liberty to automate this (put in a real time delay, and not wait for the user to press a key), but automation is not necessary for the program.

+If you want to "delay" the display of your grid, rather than wait for the user to type something and press enter before displaying the next grid, then you will need to pause or "sleep" your program somehow.
+If you are using Microsoft Windows, do this:

+{% highlight cpp %}
+#include <windows.h>

+// ...

+Sleep(800); // pause 800 ms
+{% endhighlight %}

+On Linux or Mac OS X, do this:

+{% highlight cpp %}
+#include <unistd.h>

+// ...

+usleep(800000); // pause 800 ms
+{% endhighlight %}

 Go to
 [http://www.qotile.net/blog/wp/?p=600](http://www.qotile.net/blog/wp/?p=600) to